You can skip this page if you have spent ~20+ hours interacting directly with a cat.

 Hyperventilating: sitting down with their tongue hanging out like a dog (cats don’t normally do this even after exercise)

 Hissing: cats have a terrifying “hiss” when they really feel threatened to try to scare you away.
-Keep completely clear for multiple hours if you get hissed at.
+Keep completely clear for a good while if you get hissed at.